sandygudie/quiz-api/README.md

   <br/>

 ### Deployment on Render
-- Applicaton is on auto deploy from github
+- Applicaton is on auto deploy from Github to Render

 ## CONTRIBUTING WORKFLOW